What Is a Filleting Knife?

 We already know that a filleting knife can work well for cutting, slicing, and dicing fruits and vegetables.
 But it is very useful for cutting vegetables and fruits in intricate styles for decorative purposes.
 Carving fruits and vegetables is an art that requires a sharp and precise blade, both characteristics that are available in a filleting knife.

 The razor-sharp edge and the pointed tip of a filleting knife are great for cleaning out fish.
-Removing the fish's guts, eyes, and gill, without damaging the soft flesh is a job demanding a lot of skill and the right knife.
+Removing the fish's guts, eyes, and gill, without damaging the soft flesh is a job requiring a lot of skill and the right knife.
 The filleting knife does the job perfectly when held by an expert.

 Where should you get your fillet knife?